MyGitHubCAT/MLGAN/README.md

 The data file contains traffic flow data for a period of time.
 And the experiment data are distrubuted by 277 senors in the pems database the pems is aviliable at http://pems.dot.ca.gov
+The original data is already partially corrupted, which may affect the restoration of the model

 We suggest that you use jupyter notebook to open the file.